- The revised SIXTH edition is out. See

 - Special treatment of arithmetic Brownian motion, including general pricing formulae and comparison to Bachelier

-- The third edition includes practitioner Bloomberg terminal screens used to explain key concepts.
+- The latest edition includes practitioner Bloomberg terminal screens used to explain key concepts.

 - Careful attention to the impact of dividends in analytical American option pricing.